rnowotniak/qclib/README.md

 ![Object model for Quantum Computing](img/qc-diagram.png)

-The basic classes of the model are **QRegister**,representing a quantum register, and an abstract class **QuantumGate**, representing any given quantum gate.
+The basic classes of the model are **QRegister**, representing a quantum register, and an abstract class **QuantumGate**, representing any given quantum gate.
 Concrete classes inherit from QuantumGate and overwrite the definition of the *compute* method.
-They are also the basic logic gates, like the Hadamard gate, Controlled-NOT gate, or phase shift gate. <u>The qclib library uses overloaded operators to pack operations on unitary matrices which allows to express any quantum circuits.</u>
+They are the elementary logic gates, like the Hadamard gate, Controlled-NOT gate, or phase shift gate. *The qclib library uses overloaded operators to pack operations on unitary matrices which allows to express any quantum circuits.*
-The **operator **** hides the tensor product operation, while the overloaded **operator *** hides the composition mapping function, which corresponds to serial gate connection in a quantum circuit.
+The **operator &ast;&ast;** hides the tensor product operation, while the overloaded **operator &ast;** hides the composition mapping function, which corresponds to serial gate connection in a quantum circuit.
 Moreover, the overloaded **operator ()** makes it possible to “call” the gates or quantum circuits and execute them in a way similar to quantum functions.
 The proposed object